for Camping in Canada and the U.S.

 money on accommodation, but you’ll need a vehicle to access

-With the exception of a few places such as Banff, Grand Canyon,
+With the exception of a few places such as Banff, the Grand Canyon,

 and Jasper national parks, camping is totally impractical for Greyhound